lingbramlett/Module-14/README.md

 Dashboard displaying the sample ID, and view the summary of information

-The JavaScript file for this dashboard creation app.js is found in the "Resources" folder.
+The JavaScript file for this dashboard creation is Module14.js